pranjalkalal/CEH-Exam-Preparation/Chapter 19: Cloud Computing.md

 - Tools like Docker and Kubernetes streamline containerization and orchestration processes.
 - Containers are not buckets—though both can "contain" items, they serve distinct purposes in technology.

+# Serverless computing
+ - It is emerging technology for deployment of cloud based enterprise application built on container and microservices.
+ - it is function as service model
+ - microsoft azure functions, aws lambda,google cloud function,IBM c.f, AWS Fargate,Alibaba cloud function compute.
 # Hacking Cloud Services

 ## Cloud Vulnerability Scanning